 If you are in Tokyo at the right time (Jan, May, Sep), get yourself some tickets for a sumo wrestling game!
 A real Japanese cultural experience.
 The stadium is near Ryougoku station.
-Out of the tournament season, there are sumo wrestling practices you can attend, but they are not cheap (around $150) and the wrestlers would appear not to take it seriously enough, thus a couple from Australia I spoke to.
+In and out of the tournament season, there are sumo wrestling practices that you can attend, but they are not cheap.
+The wrestlers may not appear very serious, they make more fun than serious hard fights, so very family friendly too, thus a couple from Australia I spoke to.

 Walk with a tour guide

 Not in the mood to sort out everything yourself?
 Traveling alone and looking for company that can tell you all about the city?
 Or like meeting a local that can show you all hidden gems of Tokyo?
 There are many guides in town, but if I may recommend one it would be Tokiotours.
 Not the cheapest but a great day and quality service guaranteed!

 You can also try to discover Tokyo on your own.
 Read more about six particularly nice areas in Tokyo you can explore.

 Read more about Japan